wenyang/azureml-v2-preview/website/docs/userguide/README.md

 ```console
 git clone https://github.com/Azure/azureml-v2-preview
 ```
-Check that a compute cluster exists in your workspace and the name matches the one specified in the azureml-v2-preview/exampes/commandjob.yml file.
+Check that a compute cluster exists in your workspace and the name (goazurego) matches the one specified in the https://github.com/Azure/azureml-v2-preview/examples/commandjob.yml file.
+If you used the ARM template, this will be set up for you.
 Submit your first job using the job create command.
 You should see a new run from the Studio UI (https://ml.azure.com) Home page or Experiments page.

 ```console
 az ml job create --file azureml-v2-preview/examples/commandjob.yml